sgerhardt/TakeStock/README.md

 It scrapes the NASDAQ site for earnings dates and gets stock prices using a web service.

+Earning dates within a week are bolded and the font size increased.

 It gets 52 week highs and lows from http://www.barchart.com/.

 It gets peg ratios from http://finance.yahoo.com.